LibreCat/Catmandu/README.md

 ## Split config

 For large configs it's more convenient to split the config into several files.
-You can do so by including the config hash key in the file name.
+You can do so by having multiple config files starting with catmandu\*.

-    catmandu.yaml
-    catmandu.store.yaml
-    catmandu.foo.bar.json

-Config files are processed in alphabetical order.
-To keep things simple, values are not merged.
-The contents of `catmandu.store.yml` will overwrite `Catmandu->config->{store}` if it already exists.
+    catmandu.general.yml
+    catmandu.db.yml
+    ...

+Split config files are processed and merged by [Config::Onion](https://metacpan.org/pod/Config::Onion).

+## Deeply nested config structures

+Config files can indicate a path under which their keys will be nested.
+This makes your configuration more readable by keeping indentation to a minimum.

+A config file containing

+    _path:
+        foo:
+            bar:
+    baz: 1

+will be loaded as

+    foo:
+      bar:
+        baz: 1

+See [Config::Onion](https://metacpan.org/pod/Config::Onion) for more information on how this works.

 # METHODS